-She had a crazy amount of fun.
+My kid had a crazy amount of fun making these cute halloween cookies.
 I loved seeing her so giddy.
 Not a single tear was shed (apart from when I told her no, she couldn’t eat six in one sitting).

 And it’s something I can’t wait to do again next year.
 And the year after.
 And then some – that’s how I like my holiday crafts!

-Use a cookie scoop to shape the cookies – less mess and the kids find it super fun.
-You can find one here for example.
+- Use a cookie scoop to shape the cookies – less mess and the kids find it super fun.
+You can find one on Amazon here for example.*

-Bake the cookies on silicone baking mats for easy and budget-friendly clean up (no more parchment paper to buy and toss!)
-Seriously, if you don’t have any click here now and order some!
+- Bake the cookies on silicone baking mats for easy and budget-friendly clean up (no more parchment paper to buy and toss!)
+Seriously, if you don’t have any click here now and order some from Amazon*!